-Distribution Map: Based on vouchered plant specimens only.
-View county names by placing the mouse cursor over a particular county.
+Distribution Map: Based on vouchered plant specimens from wild populations.
+Cultivated occurrences are not mapped.
+View county names by placing the cursor over the map.

 ** Not applicable or data not available.

 Wetland Assessment Procedure (WAP): Source - Southwest Florida Water Management District, Wetland Assessment Procedure Instruction Manual for Isolated Wetlands (March 2005).

 Source - Florida Exotic Pest Plant Council's 2017 List of Florida's Most Invasive Species